dotnet/performance/docs/benchmarkdotnet.md

 ### Prerequisites

-To run the benchmarks, you need to [download dotnet cli first](./prerequisites.md) first.
+To run the benchmarks, you need to [download dotnet cli](./prerequisites.md) first.

 ### Interactive Mode